Skip to main content

 Can I use it without an API key?

-Yes, using local models via Ollama or vLLM.
-No API key or internet connection required.
+Yes, using local models via Ollama, LM Studio, or vLLM.
+No API key or internet connection required for core operation.

 Which LLM should I use?